chaoge525/soafee_demo/documentation/manual/hardening.rst

 ##################

-EWAOL distribution images can be hardened to reduce potential sources or attack vectors of security vulnerabilities.
-EWAOL security hardening modifies the distribution to:
+EWAOL distribution images can be hardened to reduce potential sources or attack vectors of security vulnerabilities, by enabling the security features implemented by Project Cassini.
+This security hardening modifies the distribution to:

   * Force password update for each user account after first logging in.